Farleigh Wallop

 Farleigh Wallop is a small village and civil parish in Hampshire, England, approximately 4.7 mi south of Basingstoke on the slopes of Farleigh Hill (208 m).
 The parish includes about 1725 acre.

 Since 1486, Farleigh Wallop has been the home of the Wallop family, including John Wallop, Henry Wallop, and Gerard Wallop, 9th Earl of Portsmouth, whose seat, Farleigh House, is in the village.
+In the 1930s, Farleigh Wallop was the centre of the English Array group.